 - Director Nominations The committee has the responsibility of identifying, reviewing and evaluating candidates to serve on the Company's Board of Directors, including consideration of any potential conflicts of interest as well as applicable independence and experience requirements.
 The committee will also have the primary responsibility for reviewing, evaluating and considering the recommendation for nomination of incumbent directors for re-election to the Board, as well as monitoring the size of the Board of Directors.
+The committee will also recommend to the Board of Directors for selection candidates to the Board of Directors.
 The committee will also have the power and authority to consider recommendations for Board of Directors nominees and proposals submitted by the Company's shareholders and to establish any policies, requirements, criteria and procedures, including policies and procedures to facilitate shareholder communications with the Board of Directors, to recommend to the Board of Directors appropriate action on any such proposal or recommendation and to make any disclosures required by applicable law in the course of exercising its authority. - Management and Board Assessment The committee will periodically review, discuss and assess the performance of management and the Board of Directors, including Board of Directors committees, seeking input from senior management, the full Board of Directors and others.
 The assessment will include evaluation of the Board of Director's contribution as a whole and effectiveness in serving the best interests of the Company and its shareholders, specific areas in which the Board of Directors and/or management believe contributions could be improved, and overall Board of Directors composition and makeup, including the reelection of current board members.
 The factors to be considered will include whether the directors, both individually and collectively, can and do provide the integrity, experience, judgment, commitment, skills and expertise appropriate for the Company.
 The committee will also consider and assess the independence of directors, including whether a majority of the Board of Directors continue to be independent from management in both fact and appearance, as well as within the meaning prescribed by the Nasdaq Listing Rules.
 The results of these reviews will be provided to the Board of Directors for further discussion as appropriate.